jack-chen1688/cxl-test-tool/DCD-Qemu-Explanation.md

         ]
     }
 ```
-Then it will exuecute "cat /tmp/qmp-add.json |ncat localhost $qmp_port"
+Then it will execute "cat /tmp/qmp-add.json |ncat localhost $qmp_port"

 ### QEMU Handles the cxl-add-dynamic-capacity QMP command

-QEMU will call the qmp_cxl_add_dynamic_capacity function to process the command.Based
-on the policy of "prescriptive",qmp_cxl_process_dynamic_capacity_prescriptive will be
-called with DC_EVENT_ADD_CAPACITY.
-This function will perform sanity checks such as block
-size alignment and ensuring the range is within the region.
-If everything is correct,
-the extent will be added to an extent pending list and a DC event record will be
-generated with type DC_EVENT_ADD_CAPACITY together with the extent info.
-Then an
-interrupt will be asserted to notify the host.
+QEMU will call the `qmp_cxl_add_dynamic_capacity` function to process the command.
+Based on the "prescriptive" policy, `qmp_cxl_process_dynamic_capacity_prescriptive` will be called with `DC_EVENT_ADD_CAPACITY`.
+This function performs sanity checks, such as block size alignment and ensuring the range is within the region.
+If everything is correct, the extent will be added to a pending extent list, and a DC event record of type `DC_EVENT_ADD_CAPACITY` will be generated along with the extent information.
+Then, an interrupt will be asserted to notify the host.

 ### Kernel processes the DCD event

-Kernel will get the interrupt and process the event in the following function.
+The kernel will get the interrupt and process the event in the following function.

 ```
 static irqreturn_t cxl_event_thread(int irq, void *id)